Euclidean plane and its relatives; a minimalist introduction: The Pythagorean theorem

-A triangle is called \emph{right} if one of its angles is right.
+Recall that triangle is called \emph{right} if one of its angles is right.
 The side opposite the right angle is called the \emph{hypotenuse}.
 The sides adjacent to the right angle are called \emph{legs}.

-\begin{thm}{Theorem} Assume $\triangle ABC$ be a right triangle in the Euclidean plane with right angle at $C$.
+\begin{thm}{Theorem} Assume $\triangle ABC$ has a right angle at~$C$.
 Then

 \end{thm}